IanSpeelman/IanSpeelman/README.md

 **[[Completed]](https://certificates.cs50.io/aa5307b0-6fc2-41d4-b453-e32d4110d898.pdf?size=letter) - CS50Web:** A comprehensive course on web programming with Python and JavaScript.

-## 💼 Professional Experience
+## 💼 Experience

-While I don't have formal professional experience, I am dedicated to building a solid foundation through self-study and practical projects.
-My learning journey has included working on projects with Django, Flask, and Node.js, where I've developed a deeper understanding of web frameworks and full-stack development.
+I am dedicated to building a strong foundation in full-stack development through self-study and hands-on projects.
+My learning journey has involved working with C#, .NET, React, TypeScript, and Node.js, allowing me to develop a solid understanding of both front-end and back-end technologies.
+These projects have sharpened my skills and fueled my passion for creating dynamic, efficient web applications.

 ## 📫 Contact Me